Textualize/textual/docs/guide/design.md

 ### Ensuring text legibility

-In some cases, the background color of a widget is unpredictable, meaning we cannot know in advance which text colors will be legible against it.
+In some cases, the background color of a widget is unpredictable, so we cannot be certain our text will be readable against it.

 The theme system defines three CSS variables which you can use to ensure that text is legible on any background.